 You'll be delighted to discover that despite the affordable price, these dynamic on-ear cans are winners of multiple What Hi-Fi?
 Awards.
 They offer impressive detail and an excellent level of clarity over Bluetooth, meaning they're great for music as well as voice and video calls.

 Features, design and build quality are superb.
-The 20-hour battery life is very respectable, but you can use them with a wire when they run out of juice.
+The 20-hour battery life is very respectable, but you can also use them with a wire when they run out of juice.
 Intuitive earcup controls are the icing on AKG's attractively-priced cake.

 Whether you're watching a movie or on a video call, the soft earpads are extremely comfortable (although over-ears will give you a slightly tighter seal).
 Sound is superb for the money, with enough dynamic power to shift effortlessly between frequencies.
 They're a seriously entertaining listen.